WELCOME TO THE SCHOOL OF MAXIMALISM

-As you explore the hotel, you’ll find a range of works – photographs, paintings, collages and sculptures – reflecting a myriad of voices and attitudes.
-Yep, that’s a Warhol in the lobby.
+As you explore Hotel Max, you’ll find a range of pieces – photographs, paintings, collages and sculptures – reflecting a myriad of voices and attitudes.
+Did we mention there’s a Warhol in the lobby?
 It’s Campbell’s Soup Can I – Vegetable (F&S48).
 There’s an Ed Ruscha, too: Gallo.
-And don’t miss Ivan Navarro’s stunning Revolution #2 – a sculpture that uses light and the suggestion of sound in the form of stacked drum heads to evoke the revolutionary spirit of his native Chile.
+And don’t miss Ivan Navarro’s stunning Revolution #2 – a sculpture that uses light and the suggestion of sound in the form of stacked drums heads.

-Upstairs, each of our guest floor hallways is dedicated to the work of an individual Seattle photographer, each of whom chose a theme – from architecture to romance – exploring it in photos large enough to cover the guest room doors.
-One of the most iconic collections of photos in the hotel can be found on the 5th floor, which features the works of Charles Peterson, the photographer who documented Seattle’s grunge era music scene.
+Upstairs, our hallways are dedicated to the work of an individual Seattle photographer.
+They each chose a theme, ranging from architecture to romance, to explore in photos large enough to cover our guest room doors.
+One of the most iconic collections of photos in the hotel is on the 5th floor and features the works of Charles Peterson, a skilled photographer who documented Seattle’s grunge era music scene.